pastoriomarco/isaac_ros_custom_bringup/README.md

 Since I’m working with realsense cameras, the current config includes the realsense package.
 **If you are using RealSense cameras too, *skip this step*.**

-If you don’t need it, modify the following file with your favorite editor:
+If you don’t need it and want to spare the time needed to build it, modify the following file with your favorite editor:

 ```
 ${ISAAC_ROS_WS}/src/isaac_ros_common/scripts/.isaac_ros_common-config